 Urban forests are experiencing impacts from climate change.

 Urban forests make up a small percentage of forests in the United States, but are a key component of where most of the population lives and recreates on a daily basis.
-The Urban Forestry Framework project, tested first in Chicago, addresses urban forest vulnerability for cities across the Midwest and Northeast regions, and creates tools to help local managers adapt to the effects of climate change.
+The Urban Forestry Framework project, tested first in Chicago and now expanded to other regions, addresses urban forest vulnerability for cities in the United states, and creates tools to help local managers adapt to the effects of climate change.

 Urban Vulnerability Assessment

-We completed our first urban forest vulnerability assessment in the Chicago Wilderness region, describing climate change risks and opportunities for that area's urban forests.
-We assessed the vulnerability of trees across the region by evaluating habitat suitability models, projected changes in heat and hardiness zones, and the adaptive capacity of tree species.
-We also synthesized hundreds of scientific papers, summarized case studies of community-level vulnerability assessments, and incorporated forest manager expertise to assess the effects of climate change on urban forests.
+Urban forest vulnerability assessments examine climate change risks and opportunities for each area's urban forest.
+We assess vulnerability by evaluating habitat suitability models, projected changes in heat and hardiness zones, and the adaptive capacity of tree species.
+We also synthesize hundreds of scientific papers, summarize case studies of community-level vulnerability assessments, and incorporate forest manager expertise to assess the effects of climate change on urban forests.

 Work with us

-We are building upon our work in the Chicago Wilderness region to support adaptation activities in urban areas across the Midwest and Northeast.
+We support adaptation activities in urban areas across the United States, with a focus on the Midwest and Northeast.